aliffathoni/ESPAutoWifi/README.md

 ESP Auto Connect Wifi without hardcode.
 As for now this code only works on ESP32 architecture, but i will update it soon on ESP8266.

 ## Dependencies

-Make sure to download and install these library on your Arduino IDE to ESPAutoWifi
+Make sure to download and install these library on your Arduino IDE before using ESPAutoWifi.
+You can download and install via link below since it doesn't included on Arduino Library Manager.

  - [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer)
  - [AsyncTCP](https://github.com/me-no-dev/AsyncTCP)

 ## Simple shortest code

 You can use this code to use the main feature of this library.

 ```